 Capturing scenes using Neural Radiance Field or implicit neural representations is an active area of research.
 We propose a scenario for deployment of such an application in 3GPP networks where the application provider leverages crowdsourcing enabled by the network.

+Implicit Neural Networks, such as NeRFs can be computationally complex, consequently, the inference on NeRFs i.e. novel view synthesis may be carried out in a network inference engine at the request of a UE.
+Recent developments in NeRF research such as “Real-Time Neural Light Field on Mobile Devices (CVPR 2023)” has shown that appropriately designed NeRF models can be run even in real time on cosumer UEs.
+Capablities of the target deployment UEs would need to be considered during the design of such NeRFs tagerted towards inference on UEs.